spiceai/spiceai/docs/decisions/001-use-snmalloc-as-global-allocator.md

 **Why**:

-- snamlloc fixes the issue of continual memory growth under the same workload that system allocator couldn't handle. (debian bookworm)
+- snmalloc fixes the issue of continual memory growth under the same workload that system allocator couldn't handle. (debian bookworm)
 - Benchmarks and resource monitoring indicate that using snmalloc in Spice yields slightly higher query throughput with Arrow acceleration and reduces 10%-20% memory usage comparing to jemalloc and mimalloc.
 - DataFusion, Spice's core dependency, mentions using snmalloc-rs as [optimized configuration](https://datafusion.apache.org/user-guide/example-usage.html).
 - snmalloc is actively maintained and supported by Microsoft.